endast/trovebox_uploader/README.md

     brew install task-spooler

-For more info on visit: http://vicerveza.homeunix.net/~viric/soft/ts/
+For more info on tasospooler visit: http://vicerveza.homeunix.net/~viric/soft/ts/

 ## Versions
 0.2 - Added support for permissions and albums